dhrunlauwers/knowledge-base/git/git-quick-start.md

 ## Working with Repositories in Git
-	A repository is a collection of content related to a specific purpose or project. git init <repo-directory>	 to create or 'initialize' a new repository in the specific directory
+A repository is a collection of content related to a specific purpose or project.
+>*git init \<repo-directory>*
+>- to create or 'initialize' a new repository in the specific directory
-		        • Creates a .git directory in the repository used for git metadata git add <filename>	 may be used to indicate relevant files for tracking in the repository
+>- Creates a .git directory in the repository used for git metadata git add <filename>	 may be used to indicate relevant files for tracking in the repository
 	        • git add . will track everything in current working directory git rm <filename>	 may be used to remove tracking from specific files git status	 may be used to obtain tracking information on files git commit -m "text describing changes"	  commit or update the change in the repository git commit -a -m "text describing changes"	Automatically picks up all untracked changes in the commit (shortcut so you can skip git add <filename>

 ##Managing What is Tracked with .gitignore